OpenBazaar/official_docs/content/guides/concepts/startup.md

 ### Tor Configuration

 #### Configure IPFS Swarm for Tor Support
 Using Tor with IPFS requires us to create a hidden service using the Tor control service.
-If one has not been created we go ahead and generate an onion key and get the address of our hidden service.
+If one has not been created we generate an onion key and get the address of our hidden service.
 If we already have one in our data directory then we grab it.

 We then need to configure the IPFS swarm to support our service by adding the onion address to our swarm addresses.

-*If we are operating in `Dual Stack` mode then we need to add our clearnet addresses to listen on as well as the hidden service address*
+*If we are operating in `Dual Stack` mode then we need to add our clearnet addresses to listen on as well as the hidden service address.*

 #### Process Swarm Addresses
 There are two scenarios where we need to modify our swarm addresses: if we're using STUN and also UTP transport protocol and if it's an onion address.